 - Provide training and duties for teacher assistant(s) and supervise and evaluate assistant’s performance on a regular basis.

 - Supervise the preparation of bulletin boards, displays and exhibits to enhance the aesthetic qualities of the classroom and school areas.

 - Ensure adherence to students’ Behavior Intervention Plans and attend Social Work Committee meetings as requested to revise these plans

-Bachelor or Master’s degree in Special Education, Illinois State Certification in LBS I or LBS II (limited or unlimited), and either Type 10 or Type 9 certification.
+Bachelor or Master’s degree in Special Education; Illinois State Certification in LBS I or LBS II, limited or unlimited (Previous Type 10).

 About Esperanza Community Services:

 Esperanza Community Services is an organization dedicated to helping children and adults with developmental disabilities become as independent as possible.
 The mission of Esperanza Community Services is accomplished through effective programs delivered both on our campus in the West Town neighborhood of Chicago and throughout the community.
 We offer a quality school for students age 5-22 with developmental disabilities and behavior concerns; a day program that helps developmentally disabled adults build self-care and vocational skills; in-home case management; 24-hour supported living residences; ABA behavior support; bilingual services (English and Spanish); plus art, music and many opportunities for remaining an integrated part of the community.
 Together, our programs and services provide a comprehensive array of support designed to help each student and individual reach his or her full potential.